Programs and Institutions We Support

 Gene D. Block, Chancellor, Chase Child Life Program, Mattel Children's Hospital UCLA

 Since its inception, the Peterson Family Foundation has granted more than $4 million to the programs it supports.
 At Peterson Family Foundation, we don’t take the decision to support a program or institutions lightly.
-We carefully research, interview and vet each organization, physician and scientist before endorsing them.
+We carefully research, interview and vet each organization, music therapist, physician and scientist before endorsing them.

 We’ve chosen to support the following programs and physicians because: